-The total OPEB liability in the July 1, 2020 actuarial valuation was determined using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified:
+The total OPEB liability in the July 1, 2022 actuarial valuation was determined using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified:

-Interest rate 2.28% Salary increases 2.5% cost of living adjustment, 1% real wage growth, and for teachers and administrators a merit increase which varies by age from 2.75% to 0% Diagount rate 2.28% Discount rate 2.20% Healthcare cost trend rates 5.5% in 2020 through 2023.
-Rates gradually decrease from 5.4% in 2024 to 4.0% in 2075 and later based on the Society of Actuaries Long-Run Medical Cost Trend Model Retirees' share of benefit-related costs Retiree contributions are assumed to increase at the same rate as the Health Care Cost Trend Rate.
+Salary increases 2.5% cost of living adjustment, 1.5% real wage growth, and for teachers and administrators a merit increase which varies by age from 2.75% to 0% Discount rate 4.06% Based on S&P Municipal Bond 20-Year High Grade Rate Index at July 1, 2022 Healthcare cost trend rates 6.5% in 2022, 6.0% in 2023 and 5.5% in 2024-2025.
+Rates gradually decrease from 5.4% in 2026 to 3.9% in 2075 and later based on the Society of Actuaries Long-Run Medical Cost Trend Model Retirees' share of benefit-related costs Retiree contributions are assumed to increase at the same rate as the Health Care Cost Trend Rate.

-The discount rate was based on S&P Municipal Bond 20 Year High Grade Rate Index at July 1, 2021.
+The discount rate was based on S&P Municipal Bond 20 Year High Grade Rate Index at July 1, 2022.

 An assumption for salary increases is used only for spreading contributions over future pay under the entry age normal cost method.
-For this purpose, salary increases are composed of a 2.5% cost of living adjustment, 1% real wage growth and for teachers and administrators a merit increase which varies by age from 2.75% to 0%.
+For this purpose, salary increases are composed of a 2.5% cost of living adjustment, 1.5% real wage growth and for teachers and administrators a merit increase which varies by age from 2.75% to 0%.

 For mortality rates, separate rates are assumed preretirement and postretirement using the rates assumed in the PSERS defined benefit pension plan actuarial valuation.
-Incorporated into the table are rates projected generationally by the Buck Modified 2016 projection scale to reflect mortality improvement.
+Incorporated into the table are rates projected generationally by using Scale MP-2021 to reflect mortality improvement.